 In the past, each degree program in the School of Business shared four SLOs.
 This was acceptable to our accreditation agency, the AACSB.
 However, to make our assessment process more robust and strive for continuous improvement, in AY 2016-2017, the School of Business decided to develop a fifth SLO for each degree program.
 Rather than shared among all degree programs, the fifth SLO would be specific and unique to each degree program.
 This change would increase fidelity to our individual degree assessments.
-Therefore, in AY 2016-2017, a fifth SLO was designed for the Accounting program, and will be implemented in AY 2018-2019.
-In AY 2017-2018, as agreed upon by the faculty the measurement instruments for the SLO are still under development.
+Therefore, in AY 2016-2017, a fifth SLO was designed for the Computer Information Systems program and was implemented in AY 2017-2018.

-Overall, in AY 2017-2018, for the Accounting degree program numerous direct and indirect measures gathered evidence of student performance, and most targets were met at the acceptable or ideal level.
-SLO 5 will be implemented in AY 2018-2019.
+Overall, in AY 2017-2018, for the Computer Information Systems degree program, numerous direct and indirect measures gathered evidence of student performance, and most targets were met at the acceptable or ideal level.
+Baseline data for SLO 5 was established in AY 2017-2018.

 SLO 1.
 Effective Communicators.
-Students should be able to: Objective 1a: Produce professional quality business documents; Objective 1b: Deliver professional quality oral presentations; and, Objective 1c: Demonstrate communication skills in team settings.
+Students should be able to:

+Objective 1a: Produce professional quality business documents; Objective 1b: Deliver professional quality oral presentations; and, Objective 1c: Demonstrate communication skills in team settings.

-BUAD 2200Business Reports and Communication (Foundational Course)MGT 4300Strategic Management and Policies (Capstone Course)CIS 4600Advanced Systems Development (Capstone Course)UNIV 1000The University Experience (Support Course)MKTG 3230Principles of Marketing (Foundational Course)
+BUAD 2200 Business Reports and Communication (Foundational Course)

+MGT 4300 Strategic Management and Policies (Capstone Course) CIS 4600 Advanced Systems Development (Capstone Course)

+UNIV 1000 The University Experience (Support Course) MKTG 3230 Principles of Marketing (Foundational Course)